 Uses and Serving Suggestions

-- Veggies – Use the cheese sauce for cauliflower, broccoli, carrots, or any other veggies.
+- Veggies – Drizzle cheese sauce over cauliflower, broccoli, carrots, or any other veggies.
 Picky eaters will gobble them up!

-- Breakfast – Serve over scrambled eggs or hashbrowns for breakfast or brunch.
+- Breakfast – Serve creamy cheese sauce over scrambled eggs or hashbrowns for breakfast or brunch.

 - Loaded baked potatoes – Top a smoked baked potato or air fryer baked potato with some of this creamy sauce, some crumbled crispy bacon, sour cream, and chives!